 I didn't really think much about what children play until one day when Kandy came home with a funny story.
 She had a friend that lived in town.
 This friend also happened to have a small brother.
 On this particular day, Kandy was in town and saw little Danny playing in the dirt.
 She asked him, "What are you doing today?"

 Expecting something like "Baling hay!" she was a little surprised to hear him say matter-of-factly, " .. putting in sewer lines."
 It had never really crossed our minds that a town kid would play differently than the farm kid.
 It's the whole "Like Father, Like son" idiom.

 Now I wasn't one to play with trucks and tractors, I was more of a mommy type.
 I can remember dressing the cat and pushing it around in my baby buggy.
 I'm not sure why the cat put up with that!

 I loved the animals too.
 Especially the young stock.
 We had a small fenced-in pasture for the calves just off the backyard.
-There was a fallen tree which created for us a small cove that we used as a show ring.
+There was a fallen tree that created for us a small cove that we used as a show ring.